biojava/biojava.github.io/_wikis/BioJava:CookBook3:SupportedProtMod.md

 Example: retrieve registered protein modifications
 --------------------------------------------------

+<java> // a protein modification by ID ProteinModification mod =
+ProteinModification.getById("0001");

+Set<ProteinModification> mods;

-<java> // all protein modifications Set<ProteinModification> mods =
+// all protein modifications mods =
 ProteinModification.allModifications();

-// a protein modification by ID ProteinModification mod = ProteinModification.getById("0001");

-// a set of protein modifications by RESID ID Set<ProteinModification>
-mods = ProteinModification.getByResidId("AA0151");
+// a set of protein modifications by RESID ID mods = ProteinModification.getByResidId("AA0151");

-// a set of protein modifications by PSI-MOD ID Set<ProteinModification>
-mods = ProteinModification.getByPsimodId("MOD:00160");
+// a set of protein modifications by PSI-MOD ID mods = ProteinModification.getByPsimodId("MOD:00160");

-// a set of protein modifications by PDBCC ID Set<ProteinModification>
-mods = ProteinModification.getByPdbccId("SEP");
+// a set of protein modifications by PDBCC ID mods = ProteinModification.getByPdbccId("SEP");

-// a set of protein modifications by category Set<ProteinModification>
+// a set of protein modifications by category mods = ProteinModification.getByCategory(ModificationCategory.ATTACHMENT);
-mods =
-ProteinModification.getByCategory(ModificationCategory.ATTACHMENT);

-// a set of protein modifications by occurrence type Set<ProteinModification> mods = ProteinModification.getByOccurrenceType(ModificationOccurrenceType.NATURAL);
+// a set of protein modifications by occurrence type mods = ProteinModification.getByOccurrenceType(ModificationOccurrenceType.NATURAL);

-// a set of protein modifications by a keyword Set<ProteinModification>
-mods = ProteinModification.getByKeyword("phosphoprotein");
+// a set of protein modifications by a keyword mods = ProteinModification.getByKeyword("phosphoprotein");

-// a set of protein modifications by involved components.
+// a set of protein modifications by involved components. mods = ProteinModification.getByComponent(Component.of("FAD", ComponentType.LIGAND));
-Set<ProteinModification> mods =
-ProteinModification.getByComponent(Component.of("FAD",
-ComponentType.LIGAND));